GeertvanGeest/cluster-docs/docs/SLURM_usage/submit_jobs.md

 ## Resource Allocation

-Every job submission starts with a resources allocation (nodes, cores, memory).
+SLURM can allocate the resources for a job (e.g. nodes, cores and memory).
 Allocations are created by most users with the `sbatch` and `srun` commands.
 Most users will use `sbatch` with or without `srun`.

 ### sbatch
 The `sbatch` command is used to submit a job script for later execution.
 SLURM options can be part of the submission command, but they are usually in the job script and prefixed by `#SBATCH`.

 #### Basic usage
-A job submission script start with the options for SLURM prefixed with `#SBATCH`.
+The first part of a job script contains the options for SLURM prefixed with `#SBATCH`.
 These are used to manage the resources (e.g. memory) and configure the job environment.
 All the options for job allocation can be found at [Allocation options](allocation_options.md).
 The SLURM options are followed by the actual job script.

 Here's an example, `first_job.sh`: